Viper7000/Flatpack2-CAN-ESPHome/README.md

 ![layout](image/cases2.jpg "Cases")

-The ["first enclosure"]("files/Flatpack2 cover_final.stl") is for vertical printing on its side.
+The ['first enclosure']('files/Flatpack2 cover_final.stl') is for vertical printing on its side.
 It has a rounded face.
 The [second enclosure](files/Flatpack2 cover_final_flat.stl) is for horizontal printing.
 Printing is much easier!
 Flat front side with first layer pattern.
 The [third enclosure](files/Flatpack2 cover_final_support.stl) hasn't been printed yet.
 It's printed at 45 degrees and has a rounded face.
 This should make printing easier and improve quality.
 Additional support is required!